 Preventing Viral Infections

-If you want to prevent your dog suffering with a potentially lethal virus, understanding how you can prevent them is essential.
+If you want to prevent your dog from contracting a potentially lethal virus, understanding how you can prevent them is essential.

 Viruses are often extremely contagious.
 These viral diseases, such as parvovirus, can take hold of your dog’s body, attacking cells and giving their immune system a real run for its money.
 These viruses are often caught when your dog comes into direct contact with infected animals or objects.
 This leads us to the first and most important preventative measure you as an owner can take: hygiene!